modularity-conference/modularity-conference.github.io/upcoming/index.markdown

 ---
 title: Modularity 2016
 order: 120
-featured: The preliminary Call for Papers for Modularity 2016 is available
+featured: The Call for Papers for Modularity 2016 is available
 ---

 University of Málaga, Spain \\